Practically every pharmaceutical company that employs a sales force has a minimum requirement of a bachelor's degree.

 While a degree in biology or chemistry is best suited for a career in the pharmaceutical industry, most any degree will suffice.

 02Bachelors of Finance

 In sales, a degree in finance is king.
 In sales, you will be designing solutions and proposals that will involve the transfer of money.
 Having a finance background allows sales professionals to more fully understand the financial impact to both the sales professional's company and the customer's.
-Understanding the financial impact of a transaction also improves the rapport that sales professionals can build with their client.
+Understanding the financial impact of a transaction also improves the rapport that sales professionals can build with their clients.

 The more complicated the financial side of a transaction is, the more a finance understanding comes into play.
 Working with lease rates, depreciation schedules, a total return on investment (ROI), and total cost of ownership (TCO) are all-important financial factors that many potential clients will want to know.